Jonathan Doriscar

 - Takeaway

-- Shows that Jonathan can bridge cognitive science, machine learning, and methods education without letting the model replace interpretation.
+- Where I bridge cognitive science, machine learning, and methods education — without letting the model replace interpretation.

 Unsupervised Machine Learning for Social Cognition